Duchy of Courland and Semigallia (1918)

-The Duchy of Courland and Semigallia (Note: Herzogtum Kurland und Semgallen; Kurzemes un Zemgales hercogiste) was the name for a proposed client state of the German Empire during World War I which did not come into existence.
-It was proclaimed on 8 March 1918, in the German-occupied Courland Governorate by a council composed of Baltic Germans, who offered the crown of the once-autonomous duchy to Kaiser Wilhelm II, despite the existence of a formerly sovereign reigning family in that duchy, the Biron descendants of Ernst Johann von Biron.
-Although the German Reichstag supported national self-determination for the peoples of the Baltic provinces (what is now Latvia and Estonia), the German High Command continued the policy of attaching these territories to the German Reich by relying on the local Baltic Germans.
+The Duchy of Courland and Semigallia (Note: Herzogtum Kurland und Semgallen; Kurzemes un Zemgales hercogiste) was a proposed client state of the German Empire during World War I which did not come into existence.
+It was proclaimed on 8 March 1918 in Jelgava (Mitau), the capital city of the German-occupied Courland Governorate, by a council composed of political representatives of Baltic Germans, who offered the ducal crown to German emperor Wilhelm II, thus bypassing the old ducal House of Biron, that previously ruled over the historical Duchy of Courland and Semigallia until 1795.
+Although the majority in the German Reichstag supported national self-determination for the peoples of Baltic lands (modern Estonia, Latvia and Lithuania), the German High Command still favored the policy of including those lands into the German Empire by relying on the local Baltic German nobility.